 This is exactly why a structured CLAT plan matters; it doesn't just prepare you for CLAT, it keeps you board-ready too.

-Cracking CLAT and passing boards with good marks are not two separate battles — they're one smart war.
-Plan your CLAT preparation in a way that keeps your board syllabus alive throughout, and by December 2026 you'll walk into the CLAT exam confident, and into January 2027 prepared, not panicking.
+Cracking CLAT and passing boards with good marks are not two separate battles - they're part of one well-planned preparation journey.
+Plan your CLAT preparation in a way that keeps your board syllabus alive throughout, and by the time CLAT arrives, you'll walk into the exam confident, and into the board season prepared, not panicking.

 Start today.
 Both goals are absolutely achievable.